solana-mobile/mobile-wallet-adapter/spec/spec.md

 - [`solana:signMessages`](#sign_messages)
 - [`solana:signAndSendTransaction`](#sign_and_send_transactions)

+#### Account Profiles

+Account profiles are identifiers that are used to decribe an authorized account's capabilities.
+These are defined as feature identifiers for compatibiblity with the wallet-standard account features API.

+- `solana:readOnly`
+   - A read-only account.
+These accounts should not be used as writeable accounts in transaction.
+These acounts may contain assets, but dapp endpoints should only expect to read from these accounts and prove ownership via a message sign.
+If a dapp requests a transaction signature from a readonly account, the wallet should reject the transaction.
+Read-only accounts are limited to the following features: [`solana:signMessages`](#sign_messages), `solana:signInWithSolana`.
+- `solana:readWrite`
+   - An account that can be used as a writeable acount in transactions.
+Read-write accounts support, at a minimum, the following features: [`solana:signMessages`](#sign_messages), [`solana:signAndSendTransaction`](#sign_and_send_transactions).
+- `solana:payer`
+   - An account that will be used to pay for transactions.
+Payer accounts support, at a minimum, the following features: [`solana:signAndSendTransaction`](#sign_and_send_transactions).

 #### Optional Features

 These features are optional, wallet endpoints may choose to implement these features.
 Dapp endpoints can check if a wallet supports these features by calling [`get_capabilities`](#get_capabilities).